steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/class_filesystem.md

-*A bug in Hadoop 1.0.3 means that a topology path of the same number of elements as the cluster topology MUST be provided, hence the `"/default/localhost"` path
+*A bug in Hadoop 1.0.3 means that a topology path of the same number of elements as the cluster topology MUST be provided, hence Filesystems SHOULD return that `"/default/localhost"` path

 <!--  ============================================================= -->